KtwoMK/KryspinJemiolo/README.md

 ## 🔭 I'm currently working along side the management team for <a href="https://discord.gg/cjYQTRSWxz"> Node Networks </a>

+## ✍ I have previously used
+- JavaScript (Still have a lot to learn though)
+- HTML
+- CSS
+- Tailwind

 ## 🌱 I'm currently learning

 - JavaScript
 - MySQL
 - ReactJS